vanvuongngo/platformatic-workshop/workshop1-react-gateway/README.md

 # Workshop: Build React frontend with vite
-React app and exposed with tge gateway app.
+React app and exposed with the gateway app.

 ## Create a new Watt project